Shankar1006/azure-aks-kubernetes-masterclass/01-Create-AKS-Cluster/README.md

 # List Kubernetes Worker Nodes
 kubectl get nodes
-kubectl get nodes -o wide
+kubectl get nodes -o wide // To get detailed information
 ```

 ## Step-04: Explore Cluster Control Plane and Workload inside that
 ```
 # List Namespaces
-kubectl get namespaces
+kubectl get namespaces  //shows namespaces
+(or)
 kubectl get ns

 # List Pods from all namespaces // Pod represents a single instance of a running process in your cluster
-kubectl get pods --all-namespaces   # //to see all workloads in namespace, those are system default workloads which runs by default
+kubectl get pods --all-namespaces    //to see all workloads in namespace, those are system default workloads which runs by default

 # List all k8s objects from Cluster Control plane
 kubectl get all --all-namespaces